sergeyklay/space-wrangler/README.md

 #### Output Structure

-- The script saves `all_pages.csv` CSV file with metadata about each page in the `output` directory.
+- The script saves `pages-metadata.csv` CSV file with metadata about each page in the `output` directory.
 - The `output` directory can be customized using the `--output-dir` option.

 ## Installation